This is the multi-page printable view of this section. Click here to print.

 All specified metrics of a workload must satisfy the evaluation criteria for the workload to be eligible for cleanup.

-Deletion Rules (Variant 2) as a PromQL expression
+Deletion Rules (Variant 2) as a PromQL Expression

 You can also specify deletion criteria for a workload by providing a PromQL expression that returns a boolean scalar.